Like many other parts of our body, our feet are an anatomical wonder. But it is surprising that most of us think little of them…

 Each foot is a complex structure that contains ligaments, joints, tendons and muscles that allow it to move in a number of ways.

-Toes also vary in size with the second toe being the longest in two out of ten people.
+Toes also vary in size, with the second toe being the longest in two out of ten people.
+As for the toenails, they tend to grow longer and faster during hot months, or during adolescence or pregnancy.

-Feet usually do not get the attention and praise they deserve and rank low on the priority list for health and cleanliness.
+Unfortunately, the feet usually do not get the attention and praise they deserve and rank low on the priority list for health and cleanliness.
+Many independent surveys show that the feet are the body part that people like the least — and it shouldn’t have to be that way, right?

 Many people suffer from foot problems during their lifetime.

-While both genders deal with various foot ailments, about four times more women suffer from foot problems than men do.
+While both genders deal with various foot ailments, women suffer from foot problems four times more than men do.

 Spinal disorders, back pain, headaches and possibly even indigestion have been attributed to problems with the feet.
 The feet reveal many health conditions such as diabetes, arthritis, circulatory problems or nerve disorders.